Barinder128/guess_the_celebrity_app/README.md

 ## Description

 An Android App for playing game of guessing a celebrity.
-I access json data from a website at runtime and providing you an experience of playing a guessing game where you will see new celebrities whenever the website is updated.
+It accesses json data from a website at runtime and provide you an experience of playing a guessing game where you will see new celebrities whenever the website is updated.

 ## APK Url: